emory-worldline/worldline/docs/Worldline Technical Documentation.md

 * Map the timeline to a color spectrum, ranging from Colors.TERTIARY\_BLUE (‘\#3555A5’) to Colors.PRIMARY\_GREEN (‘\#06D6A0’)
 * For each photo, assign a color that appropriately represents when the photo was taken

-Cluster view

-Clusters are calculated by the findDenseClusters method in worldline/types/LocationCluster.ts
+The cluster view is calculated by the findDenseClusters method in worldline/types/LocationCluster.ts

 * Iterate through data points
 * For each data point that has not been visited, create a new cluster and add all nearby points within a specified radius (default \= 200 meters)